loredeluca/DocClassification-with-CNN-Char-GRNN-and-HAN/README.md

 [2] Duyu Tang,Bing Qin and Ting Liu.
 2015.
 [Document modeling with gated recurrent neural network for sentiment classification](https://www.aclweb.org/anthology/D15-1167/).
 In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing, pages 1422–1432.

 [3] Zichao Yang, Diyi Yang, Chris Dyer, Xiaodong He, Alex Smola, and Eduard Hovy.
 2016.
 [Hierarchical attention networks for document classification](https://www.aclweb.org/anthology/N16-1174/).
-In Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Lan- guage Technologies, pages 1480–1489.
+In Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 1480–1489.